 Strong women, spoken of, are known to be performers in Hollywood movies and similar other platforms.
-From popular culture icons to business executives, women inspire, elevate and empower other women.
-Yet, unspoken women, such as traditional midwives or mothers, especially those in Kenya and Africa bear the greatest responsibility of raising the entire society.
+From popular culture icons to numerous executives, women inspire, elevate and empower other women.
+Yet, unspoken women such as traditional midwives and mothers, especially those in Kenya and Africa bear the greatest responsibility of raising the entire society.
 Their unconditional love, sacrifice and unrelenting service to all is truly magnificent.

 Made in Kerita

-During the post-independence era, many families in Kerita became successful large scale farmers having gained knowledge as farm workers and squatters.
-Children became affluent to early education with the existence of mission schools that were constructed by imperialists.
-Food was plenty because the weather is favorable and reliable in this region.
-Houses were unlocked, children played together, food donations overwhelmed recipients, festivities were done communally, and peace prevailed.
-It is safe to say, most citizens enjoyed food security, return on their farm inputs and peace of mind.
+During the post-independence era, many families in Kerita became successful large scale farmers having gained knowledge as farm workers.
+Children became affluent to early education with the existence of mission schools that were built by imperialists.
+The climatic condition and the reliability of rainfall aided food security from the pamper harvest.
+Houses were unlocked, children played together, food donations overwhelmed charity centers, communal festivities and activities were plenty, and peace prevailed.
+Clearly, villagers enjoyed life and peace of mind.

-The story and history of Kalenjiin runners is widely known.
-In 1950s, Kalenjiin runners had conquered the world running under the guise of Her Majesty the Queen.
-By 1960s, Kenya was already famous in the world of athletics.
-Thanks to our athletic founding fathers: Kiprugut Chumo, Dr. Kipchoge Keino, Naftali Temo, Naftali Kipuun (bon), and Sabina Chebichiy for leading the way.
+The story and history of Kenyan runners is widely known.
+In 1950s, Kenyan runners had conquered the world running under the guise of Her Majesty the Queen.
+By 1960s, Kenya was already famous in the world of athletics - thanks to our athletic legends: Kiprugut Chumo, Dr. Kipchoge Keino, Naftali Temo, Naftali Boon, and Sabina Chebichiy for leading the way.

-Indeed, Joan endured and succeeded, which truly exhibits a story of a resilient young woman who did extra ordinary things to become who she is today.
-To the young girls out there, sky is never the limit any more, wake up today and go directly to the sun, then cool it off for a minute, and return to earth and tell the world that girls can do it too.
+Indeed, Joan’s journey is full of irony, pain, and sarcasm, but truly exhibits a story of a resilient young woman who did extra ordinary things to become who she is today.
+To the young girls out there, sky is never the limit any more, wake up today and go directly to the sun, then cool it off for a minute, and return to earth and tell the whole world that girls can do it too.

-Joan is currently a professional nurse, an active community organizer for aspiring young girls and mentor for upcoming runners as well as health-eating habits associate.
-She will continue to champion women empowerment through sports, and education around the world
+Joan is currently a professional nurse, an active community organizer for aspiring young girls, a mentor for upcoming runners and a health-eating habits associate.
+She continues championing women empowerment through sports, and education around the world.